vivianjeng/vivianjeng.github.io/_pages/about.md

 ---

-### Laboratory Experience
+### Research Experience

+**Communications and Multimedia Lab** -- *Taipei, Taiwan (Oct.
+2020 - now)*<br />
+    *Advisor: Prof. Ja-Ling Wu (NTU CSIE)*<br/>
+    *Research group: Digital Signal Processing group (DSP group)*
+- Designed a multiparty protocol with functional encryption schemes to enhance personal privacy in decentralized systems.
+- Developed a compiler for Solidity to automatically compile smart contracts into a set of fee-reduced and more secure bytecodes.

 **Embedded Systems and Wireless Networking Lab** -- *Taipei, Taiwan (Aug.
 2019 - Nov.
 2019)*<br />
     *Advisor: Prof. Chih-Wen Hsueh (NTU CSIE)*
-- Implemented zkSNARKs protocol on C-language-based blockchain -- [*Ourchain*](https://ieeexplore.ieee.org/document/8397612)
+- Identified the issue of privacy and programmability on blockchain and designed a solution to implement zkSNARKs on Ourchain, a C-based blockchain.
-- Collaborated with Central Bank of the Republic of China (Taiwan) on a Central Bank Digital Currency (CBDC) project
+- Collaborated with the Central Bank of the Republic of China (Taiwan) on a Central Bank Digital Currency (CBDC) project.

 **Communications and Multimedia Lab** -- *Taipei, Taiwan (Aug.
 2019 - Nov.
 2019)*<br />
     *Advisor: Prof. Ja-Ling Wu (NTU CSIE)*<br/>
     *Research group: Digital Signal Processing group (DSP group)*
-- Conducted a survey on the privacy and security issues of cryptocurrencies
+- Conducted a survey on the privacy and security issues of cryptocurrencies.
-- Built security protocols for multi-party applications on blockchain, such as voting, auction, and for education
+- Built security protocols for multi-party applications on blockchain, such as voting, auction, time bank, and an educational system.
-- Contructed a step-by-step scheme for developers to write their smart contracts with reduced transaction cost in Solidity based language *(IEEE SOCA'19)*
+- Constructed a step-by-step scheme for developers to write their smart contracts with reduced transaction costs in Solidity based language *(IEEE SOCA19)*.

 ---

 ### Work Experience
-**Communications and Multimedia Lab** -- *Taipei, Taiwan (Oct.
-2020 - now)*<br />
+**National Taiwan University** -- *Taipei, Taiwan (Sep.
+2017 - Jan.
+2019)*<br />
     *Research Assistant*
-- Designed a multi-party protocol with functional encryption scheme to enhance personal privacy in decentralized systems
-- Developed a compiler for Solidity to automatically compile smart contracts into a set of fee-reduced and more secure bytecodes
+- Taught students how to crawl and analyze data with proper models to obtain insights.
+Assisted students with practicing R.
+- Corrected assignments and gave feedback to students.

 **Dell Technologies Inc.** -- *Taipei, Taiwan (Jul.
 2018 - Aug.
 2018)*<br />
     *Software Engineer Intern*
-- Built an internal used tool to synchronize Excel sheets and website data in Python
+- Built a tool for internal use to synchronize Excel sheets and website data in Python.
-- Used Microsoft Power Bi to visualize data
+- Presented the project in English to 50+ staff, including the vice president of the company.

 **Chung-Hsin Electric and Machinery Manufacturing Corp.** -- *Taipei, Taiwan (Jul.
 2017 - Oct.
 2017)*<br />
     *WEB Intern*
-- Implemented Dijkstras algorithm for searching parking place among 1676 parking lots
+- Implemented Dijkstras algorithm for searching for available parking places among 1676 parking lots.
-- Used HTML, CSS, Javascript, MS SQL and C# to develop a full-stack website
+- Used HTML, CSS, JavaScript, C#, and MS SQL to develop a full-stack website.
+- Participated in document processing and regular meetings with clients.

 ---

 ### Leadership Experience
 **Communications and Multimedia Lab** -- *Taipei, Taiwan (Sep.
 2018 - Aug.
 2019)*<br />
     *Project Leader of Digital Signal Processing group*

-**National Taiwan University** -- *Taipei, Taiwan (2017 Fall, 2018 Fall)*<br />
-    *Teaching Assistant*<br />
-    *Course: Data Science and Social Inquiry*

 ---